JacobCWBillings/PublicSphereTech/README.md

 One problem faced by any growing network is effective knowledge management.
 Figure 2 displays one approach for organizing and analyzing scalable networks.
-Here, persons and entities are represented as nodes in a graph, while the relationships between persons/entities are represented as edges.
+Here, the nodes represent persons and non-person entities, while the edges between nodes represent actions/relationships between persons/entities.
-This knowledge management system has the equivelent representation of a simple ledger, called a knowledge database, wherein each entry comprises a subject-predicate-object statement.
+This knowledge management system has the equivelent representation of a simple ledger, called a knowledge database, in which each entry comprises a subject-predicate-object statement.
-Recomposing the ledger into a graphical format, called the knowledge graph, allows for a host of tools -- from machine learning and AI (especially Large-Language Models (LLMs)) -- to be recruited to analyze the network.
+Recomposing the ledger into a graphical format, called a knowledge graph, allows for a host of tools -- from machine learning and AI (especially Large-Language Models (LLMs)) -- to be recruited to analyze the network.
 This is in addition to being able to recruit standard tools for filtering and performing queries on the database (e.g., SPARQL).

 The long-term goal of these efforts is to help detail and analyze a social graph network until it is a (sufficiently) complete representation of the global political economy.